Construction Design and Build Technician

 Behaviours:

-- Commitment to Code of Ethics – understand and apply the Code of Conduct and conduct regulations, ethics and professional standards relevant to the industry’s recognised professional bodies
+• Commitment to Code of Ethics – Understand and apply the Code of Conduct and conduct regulations, ethics and professional standards relevant to industry’s recognised professional bodies.

-This will involve a combination of work-based learning and learning at the College by completing the HNC qualification on a part-time basis.
-Please visit the course page for the HNC in Construction and the Built Environment on DCG’s website for more information.
+This will be a combination or work-based learning with the help of an assessor and learning at the college by completing an HNC qualification on part-time basis.
+Please visit the course page for the HNC qualification on DCG’s website for more information.

-You will also need access to a computer or laptop with Internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run AutoCAD Architecture which can be downloaded for free.
+You will also need access to a computer or laptop with internet, Windows 7 Operating System or above, Microsoft Office 2010 or above, and the ability to run Revit or AutoCAD Architecture which can be downloaded for free from Autodesk for students.

 The purchase of appropriate books and e-books is encouraged and guidance on which books to purchase will be given by subject specialists.

-For the assessment of the HNC qualification, please visit the course page for the HNC in Construction and the Built Environment on DCG’s website.
+For the assessment of the HNC qualification, please visit its course page on DCG’s website.

-The purpose of the BTEC HNC in Construction and the Built Environment is to develop students as professional, self-reflecting individuals able to meet the demands of employers in the construction and built environment sector and to adapt to a constantly changing world.
+The purpose of the HNC qualification included in this apprenticeship is to develop students as professional, self-reflecting individuals able to meet the demands of employers in the Construction and Built Environment sector and adapt to a constantly changing world.
 The qualification aims to widen access to higher education and enhances the career prospects of those who undertake it.
+Graduates can perform key modern methods of construction tasks, understand processes and operations, and work effectively.

-You could progress to a HND at Level 5 or to a BSc/BEng degree or Degree Apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base you will have gained from this course.
+You could progress to an HND Level 5 or to a BSc/BEng degree or degree apprenticeship (Level 6) in a related discipline, drawing on the broad knowledge base you will have gained from this course.

-Completing this apprenticeship standard will pave the way to employment in one of the following job roles:
+Completing this apprenticeship standard will pave the way into employment in one of the following job roles:

 We encourage you to join the CIOB at student membership level during your study of this course.
 The apprenticeship could also lead to you gaining chartered status and further qualifications through the Chartered Institute of Building (CIOB) or Royal Institute of British Architects (RIBA), with the potential for moving into a Project Director role.